-At midday on the 9th of May a 29-year-old Iraqi male was pushed back over the border from Lalkovo, Bulgaria to Uzunbayır, Turkey by nine men dressed in Bulgarian border guard uniforms.
+At midday, on the 9th of May, a 29-year-old Iraqi man was pushed back over the border from Lalkovo, Bulgaria to Uzunbayır, Turkey.
+Pushed back alongside him were 12 Iraqi nationals and one Tunisian man, all male and ranging between 18 to 42 years old.
 This was the respondent’s fifth pushback.
-Pushed back alongside him were 12 Iraqi people on the move (POM) and one Tunisian smuggler.
-All 14 individuals pushed back were men ranging from 18 to 42 years old.
-Each individual was subjected to beatings by the men in uniform.

 When asked whether anything was communicated, the respondent explained that “we didn’t understand anything that they said, [but] we were begging them in English to stop beating us.”
-The time was approximately 1:00 PM.
+The time was at approximately 1:00 p.m.

-Focus shifted with the arrival of a large, olive-green truck near the other two black land rovers.
-The POM and smuggler were forced to quickly dress and load into the truck’s trunk.
+According to the respondent, the focus shifted with the arrival of a large, olive-green truck near the other two black land rovers.
+The group were forced to quickly dress and load into the truck’s trunk.
 The respondent reportedly saw a Bulgarian flag on the side of the truck’s door.
-On the back was reportedly an iron door and a small window (see Image 4).
-In the front of the truck were two additional men dressed in sage green uniforms (see Image 1).
+On the back was reportedly an iron door and a small window , identified as being similar to the vehicle in Image 2.
+In the front of the truck were two additional men dressed in sage green uniforms, recounted the respondent.

 Once loaded into the three-by-two meter trunk, the respondent was unable to see the outside.
-For around 45 minutes the group endured bumps and shakes of potholes and hurried driving.
-When the truck stopped, the POM and smuggler were unloaded.
+For around 45 minutes the group endured bumps and shakes from potholes and hurried driving.
+When the truck stopped, the group was unloaded.
 As the respondent described it, they were clearly transported back to the Turkish border.
 At the unloading spot, the respondent described the surroundings, noting that “there was forest…and a big five-meter-high barbed wire fence…and there was an unpaved road on the Bulgarian side and forest and wind turbines on the Turkish side.”
-Parked near the truck were the two black land rovers from the initial apprehension point (see Image 3).
+Parked near the truck were the two black land rovers from the initial apprehension point.
 All nine men in uniform were present.

-The group of 14 were then told to remove their jackets and shoes and toss everything into a pile.
-The uniformed men then set the mound on fire.
+The group of 14 were then instructed to remove their jackets and shoes and toss everything into a pile, recalled the respondent, and the uniformed men set the mound on fire.
 One of the men dressed in sacramento green reportedly held the respondent’s friend by the shirt and pointed to the fence.
-Understanding nothing of what was being said, the POM was helpless.
-Offering no input or response, the man in uniform slapped and kicked the respondent’s friend for around two minutes straight.
-The beatings soon turned to the rest of the group.
+Understanding nothing of what was being said, the individual was helpless.
+Offering no input or response, the man in uniform reportedly slapped and kicked the respondent’s friend for around two minutes straight.
+As described by the respondent, the beatings soon turned to the rest of the group.
 Left with nothing more than their shirts and trousers, the men were again beaten with plastic batons along with the swift landing of kicks and punches by the men in uniform.
 The beatings were reportedly random and lasted for around five minutes.
-When the men in Sacramento green let up, they then reportedly opened a small three-by-two meter door in the fence and pushed all 14 men back to Turkey.
+When the men in sacramento green let up, they then reportedly opened a small three-by-two meter door in the fence and pushed all 14 men back to Turkey.
 Four uniformed men reportedly accompanied the men to the other side.
 Lined up around three meters on the other side of the fence, the respondent reported that “two of the men dressed in a Bulgarian border guard uniforms kicked and slapped us, followed by one word in English: Go.”

-The group of 14 walked for nearly three hours until arriving at Uzunbayır.
-There, the respondent’s friend called someone who picked up the 14 men.
+According to the respondent, the group of 14 walked for nearly three hours until arriving at Uzunbayır, where the respondent’s friend called someone who picked up the 14 men.
 By the time the group arrived back to Edirne, it had reached around 8:00 PM.